fmbot-discord/docs/docs/supporter.md

 .fmbot is free to use and non-commercial.
 We optionally offer supporter so you can help us pay for hosting and development and receive some cool perks in return.

-Fundraising is done through [OpenCollective](https://opencollective.com/fmbot) for full transparency.
+Fundraising is done through [OpenCollective](https://opencollective.com/fmbot).

 |             | Free        | Supporter |
 | ----------- | ----------- |----------- |